memory-formation/dmf-utils/docs/index.rst

 DMF Utils is designed in a modular way, allowing you to install only the components needed for your specific project.
 The available modules include:

 - :doc:`modules/alerts`: Tools for sending notifications and alerts via Slack and Telegram.
+- :doc:`modules/env`: Facities to manage environemt variables.
 - :doc:`modules/io`: Input/output utilities for file handling and data management.
-- :doc:`modules/env`: Facities to manage environemt variables.
+- :doc:`modules/video`: Utilities for reading and writing video files.

 For more detailed information about each module, see the :doc:`modules/index` section.